 ln -s [target directory or file] [symlink shortcut]

 # ln -s /usr/local/lib/sample /sample

-This will create a new link(soft) file faren.sh which point to /home/bobbin/faren.sh
+This will create a new link file named selfi.sh in the current directory which will point to /home/bobbin/selfi.sh

 You might also like